-- Be at least 16 years of age and in your graduating year with at least 26 credits. - Have experience in working with Construction Technology or Technological Design. - Be in good academic standing, including completion of all compulsory courses required for an Ontario Secondary School Diploma. - Have an understanding and working knowledge of mathematical concepts and principles. - Be willing to attend and travel across the GTA as needed to participate in a Cooperative Education placement. - Have minimum Grade 11 College Mathematics.
+- Be at least 16 years of age and in your graduating year with at least 26 credits. - Have experience in working with Construction Technology or Technological Design.
+Be in good academic standing, including completion of all compulsory courses - Be in good academic standing, including completion of all compulsory courses required for an Ontario Secondary School Diploma. - Have an understanding and working knowledge of mathematical concepts and principles. - Be willing to attend and travel across the GTA as needed to participate in a Cooperative Education placement. - Grade 12 College Mathematics recommended.

-This program combines instruction in high school and at the George Brown College as wekk as a Cooperative Education placement in the construction industry.
+This program combines instruction in high school and at the George Brown College as well as a Cooperative Education placement in the construction industry.
 It is offered in Semester 2 (quad 3 and 4) and is open to students in their graduating year with a minimum of 26 credits.